 At present, about 40% of all online sales are made from mobile, but as the younger generations start coming of age and into the possession of credit cards, this is only set to grow.

-Many brands are already designing mobile-first and this is an incredibly smart move.
-If not mobile-first, you need to make sure your website is mobile-friendly at the very least – something you can do by running Google’s Mobile-Friendly Test.
+Many brands are already designing mobile-first, which is an incredibly smart move.
+If not mobile-first, you need to ensure your website is mobile-friendly at the very least – something you can do by running Google’s Mobile-Friendly Test.

 Some questions you need to consider for mobile-friendly website design are: